protocol/nft-website/docs/community/contribute/contribution-tutorial.md

 ---
 title: Contribution tutorial
-description: Learn how to contribute to IPFS documentation through finding issues, fixing them, and submitting them to the project.
+description: Learn how to contribute through finding issues, fixing them, and submitting them to the project.
 ---

 # Contribution tutorial

-While the [grammar, formatting, and style](/community/contribute/grammar-formatting-and-style/) and the [writing guide](/community/contribute/writing-guide/) can both help you write good content for the IPFS Docs project, they don't delve into _how_ you can submit your content changes.
-This guide will walk you through finding an issue, fixing it, and then submitting your fix to the `ipfs/ipfs-docs` project.
+While the [grammar, formatting, and style](/community/contribute/grammar-formatting-and-style/) and the [writing guide](/community/contribute/writing-guide/) can both help you write good content, they don't delve into _how_ you can submit your content changes.
+This guide will walk you through finding an issue, fixing it, and then submitting your fix to the `protocol/nft-website` project.

-There are plenty of small-sized issues around IPFS documentation that make for easy, helpful contributions to the IPFS project.
+There are plenty of small-sized issues that make for easy, helpful contributions.
 Here, we'll walk through:

 1. Finding an issue.
 2. Discussing the issue.